-Why create a Facebook (FB) page
+Why Create a Facebook Page

 - Information on your events, chapter meetings, activities etc. will be seen by a much wider audience in your area as well as globally.